Suns stay in hunt for NBA's top record, beat Knicks 128-105 - WTMJ

 AP Sports Writer

+PHOENIX (AP) — Chris Paul got knocked to the ground by a flagrant foul and popped up angry.

+The Phoenix Suns guard first took his frustration out by yelling at New York coach Tom Thibodeau.
+Then he turned his attention to handling the rest of the Knicks on the basketball court.

-PHOENIX (AP) — Deandre Ayton scored 26 points, a feisty Chris Paul added 17 points and 11 assists and the Phoenix Suns stayed in the hunt for the top record in the NBA by beating the New York Knicks 128-105 on Friday night.
+A feisty Paul had 17 points and 11 assists, Deandre Ayton scored 26 points and the Suns stayed in the hunt for the top record in the NBA by beating the Knicks 128-105 on Friday night.

+“That’s always been who I am,” Paul said.
+“I compete and play hard and I’m going to take what the game calls for.”

-It was the Suns’ first lead since the first quarter and they’d never relinquish it, scoring 38 points in the fourth while making 8 of 12 3-pointers.
+It was the Suns’ first lead since the first quarter and they’d never relinquish it.

-Payne celebrated with the bench, the crowd got rowdy and the momentum continued into the fourth.
-Mikal Bridges made a corner 3-pointer with 9:38 left to push the Suns ahead 101-93 and a frustrated Knicks coach Tom Thibodeau called a timeout.
+Payne celebrated with the bench after his stunning bucket, the crowd got rowdy and the momentum continued into the fourth.
+Mikal Bridges made a corner 3-pointer with 9:38 left to push the Suns ahead 101-93 and a frustrated Thibodeau called a timeout.

+It didn’t help.
+The Suns scored 38 points in the fourth while shooting 8 of 12 on 3-pointers.

+“Offensively, we had one of those eruptions,” Suns coach Monty Williams said.
+“That was just a desperate effort by our basketball team in the second half.
+When we play like that, with the competitive guys we have, we can be hard to deal with.”

-It got tense midway through the fourth when Knicks forward Taj Gibson knocked Paul to the ground and was called for a flagrant foul.
-Paul got up angry and started jawing with Thibodeau before Suns coach Monty Williams came on the court and pulled the point guard away.
+Things got tense midway through the fourth when Knicks forward Taj Gibson knocked Paul to the ground and was called for a flagrant foul.
+Paul got up mad and started jawing with Thibodeau before Williams came on the court and pulled the point guard away.

+The incident proved motivation for Paul, who quickly made two mid-range jumpers that helped push the Suns to a comfortable win.
+Ayton contributed one of his best games of the year, shooting 10 of 14 from the field and grabbing 15 rebounds.

 Later, New York’s Julius Randle was given a technical after getting into it with Phoenix’s Jae Crowder.